PlexiOSS/.github/profile/README.md

 # Plexi Hub
-Your one stop shop for all the open-source Omniplex services
+Your one stop shop for all the Omniplex services and infrastructure!

 ---